How to Implement Web Scraping in R

 response <- httr::GET(url, add_headers(headers))

-The above code sends an HTTP request to the website and stores the response to the variable response.
+The above code sends an HTTP request to the website and stores the response in the variable response.

 verify_response <- function(response){